Captain: Vanasen Kanniah

 Reference: Your Name

-Green fees for each game must be paid at least 1 week prior to the game.
+Green fees must be paid at least 1 week prior to each game.

 As some members do not have an official club handicap, and in some cases only play golf infrequently without the submission of cards, it is proposed to award ‘Ubuntu Handicaps’ in the following manner.
 This should give everyone the opportunity to go up, as well as down, according to their playing ability, without recourse to arguments over their respective merits.

-No player shall have a Handicap of more than 36.
+Handicap Limit: No player shall have a Handicap greater than 36.

-Any player scoring within 10 Stableford points of the winner retains their existing playing Handicap.
+Players scoring within 10 Stableford points of the winner retains their existing Handicap.

-For each game, the top 3 places, will have strokes reduced from their Handicap depending on their banding as set out in the table below; this will be applicable to all tied rankings.
+For each game, the top 3 places will have strokes reduced from their Handicap depending on their banding; applicable to all tied rankings.

 37-38 points = -1 shot